marcintreder/relevel-landing-page/src/pages/blog/whats-causing-carpal-tunnel-syndrome-and-how-to-prevent-it.md

 ---
 templateKey: blog-post
-title: What's causing Carpal Tunnel Syndrome and how to prevent it.
+title: What's Causing Carpal Tunnel Syndrome and How to Prevent It.
 description: "Carpal tunnel syndrome is a very common condition that bothers many office workers.
 Hours spend typing put tension on our wrists and lead to inflammation and irritation in the nerves that run down your arm.  "